ReactiveX/RxGo/doc/groupbydynamic.md

 Divides an Observable into a dynamic set of Observables that each emit GroupedObservable from the original Observable, organized by key.

-`GroupByDyDynamic` differs from [GroupBy](groupby.md) in the sense that it does not require to pass the set length.
+`GroupByDyDynamic` differs from [GroupBy](groupby.md) for two reasons:
+ * We don't need to pass a fixed set length.
+ * The distribution function is a `func(rxgo.Item) string` instead of a `func(rxgo.Item) int`.
+The rationale is because of possible collisions.
+For example, if our distribution function produces 128-bit UUIDs, there is a collision risk if such a UUID has to be casted into an int.

 ![](http://reactivex.io/documentation/operators/images/groupBy.c.png)